What is and how does equitable distribution of property work in New Jersey?

 While this is an extensive list of factors, it is not exclusive.
 New Jersey judges can consider any factor that is relevant to the circumstances of an individual case.
 One thing not normally considered relevant is marital fault (such as adultery).
 There may be an exception, however, if one spouse has clearly wasted or “dissipated” marital assets, or has otherwise engaged in obviously egregious behavior.

 Want to find out what might happen in your own situation?
-Contact us or call us to schedule a free initial consultation with an attorney: (888) 888-0919.
+Contact us or call us to schedule an initial consultation with an attorney: (888) 888-0919.